The Lean Canvas

 Every week, teams will have to talk to between 8 to 15 people in the target market about the technology.
 The goal at this stage is to discern if the market wants this technology in its current form, or if modifications will need to be applied to mirror market demand more closely.
 This is a critical step for the Business Mentor role as warm contacts in specific markets will be crucial to collecting an adequate sample size for feedback.

 After these steps are concluded, teams are expected to produce a final deliverable.
-Software teams will produce a scoping document to serve as a blueprint for software engineers to build, while engineering teams will produce a product requirement document to serve as a blueprint for an engineer to build the specific product.
+Software teams will produce a scoping document to serve as a blueprint for software engineers to build, while engineering teams will produce a product/product requirement document to serve as a blueprint for an engineer to build the specific product.
 If the steps are adhered to appropriately, these documents should serve as an important transition, taking a raw technology even closer to a market-based application.

 Matt Gardner, the program manager and co-instructor, runs the Lean Canvas Program.
 In addition to Matt, the program utilizes outside consultants for the role of “technologist.”
 Each cohort will have a technologist who has launched multiple products in the subject area of the cohort’s expertise.
 The respective technologist and program manager will help run the teams and serve as co-instructors together.

 The Engineering cohort will launch in July 2017.
 Shortly thereafter, the Software cohort will launch in August/September 2017, and the Life Sciences cohort will launch in January 2018.
 If the technology successfully graduates from the LC1 stage, teams will be set up in a customized accelerator outside of the IDEA Center.
 The accelerators have specialized cohorts specific to their industry—this can be considered the LC2 stage.

 The LC2 stage focuses on the rest of the Business Model Canvas, such as channel partner considerations and revenue streams.
 If LC1 is the problem-solution stage, LC2 should be considered the business model stage.